litaish/virtual-bookshelf/README.md

 - Html5-QRCode

 ### Todo:

-- Resize images on client
-- State management
-- Add CRUD operations
-- Add scanner component
+- Handle pagination for books list

 ### Issues:
-Uploading an image of a book barcode seems to have issues.
+- Uploading an image of a book barcode seems to have issues.
 Scanning via camera works (EAN 13).
 Probably related to camera quality.
+- Animations seem laggy on Chrome.